-Last Thursday, the 12th of March 2020, my wife was asked to self-quarantine.
+Last Thursday, 12th of March 2020, my wife was asked to self-quarantine.
 She had been exposed several days prior to someone who had tested positive for COVID-19.
-We were somewhat troubled at first, but when the initial knee-jerk fear settled down, we went back to the hard data and information that we had long sourced from the World Health Organisation regarding the virus and its disease.
+We were somewhat troubled at first, but when the initial knee-jerk fear settled down, we went back to the hard data and information that we had long sourced from the World Health Organisation regarding the virus.
 Her exposure was two days shy of the golden 14-day safety period and she wasn’t showing any symptoms at all.

 Misinformation is a major problem

 In fact, the biggest problem that we faced with regard to her situation was misinformation.
 My wife works for the government.
 She’s a Project Manager with the Philippines’ Department of Education and, while the meeting where she was exposed was known to all, we never expected her own boss to name her along with two other colleagues to the rest of the department.
-One will note that suspected cases or even confirmed ones are never named.
+Suspected cases or even confirmed ones are usually never named.
 It seems to be a global practice in COVID-19 communications and one that prevents suspected cases from being unduly alienated and maligned.